-- 1. Proceed to the elevator lobby and check in with the Fire Warden for the floor. - The Lobby Fire Warden will advise via the fire telephone in the elevator lobby the number of mobility impaired persons that require evacuation.
+- 1. Check in with the Fire Warden for the floor.
+Then proceed to the Freight elevator lobby. - The Lobby Fire Warden will advise via the fire telephone in the elevator lobby the number of mobility impaired persons that require evacuation.
 Only Mobility Impaired persons in immediate danger will be evacuated by The Calgary Fire Department. - 3.
 If you are not in immediate danger, you may not be evacuated.
 Be prepared to wait for an extended period. - 4.
 Listen for announcements and updates via the public address system. - 5.
 Should you require assistance please use the fire telephone in the elevator lobby to call building staff.
 Wait for a response.
 During a full building evacuation, it may take several minutes to answer your call due to the number of persons calling in. - 6.
-If the elevator lobby is or becomes unsafe, the mobility impaired person and buddies must move to the closest exit stairwell.
-Advise building management or the fire department of the change in status by either calling in to advise of the relocation.
+If the Freight elevator lobby is or becomes unsafe, the mobility impaired person and buddies must move to the closest exit stairwell.
+Advise building management or the fire department of the change in status by calling in to advise of the relocation.